jax-ml/jax/jax/experimental/jax2tf/README.md

 ## Shape-polymorphic conversion

-**The shape polymorphism support is work in progress.
+**The shape polymorphism support is a work in progress.
 It is meant to be sound, but it may fail to convert some programs.
 Please report any bugs you encounter.**

 We described above how to include in the SavedModel several specializations